rrufina/text-generator/README.md

 ### 1. LSTM

 We decided to make next word prediction model that takes as an input two words and output the possible following word.
-To prepare data for such mosel, we split each sentence on samples of length 3 words, where the first two words are input data and the last word is the target.
+To prepare data for such model, we split each sentence on samples of length 3 words, where the first two words are input data and the last word is the target.

-#### Architure

 The model has following architecture:
 ```